Reviews You Can Rely On

 Measured Weight 4.06 lbs

-If you're on the hunt for a burly cordless tool, and you are ok with buying a battery separately, then the Milwaukee M18 FUEL is a prime candidate.
-This drill has a 1,200 in-lbs reported max torque, making it great for heavy-duty applications and offering more than enough drilling and driving power for just about every task imaginable.
+If you're on the hunt for a burly cordless tool and you are okay with buying a battery separately, then the Milwaukee M18 FUEL is a prime candidate.
+This drill has a 1,200 in-lbs reported max torque, making it great for heavy-duty applications and offering more than enough drilling and driving power for almost every task imaginable.
 Our testers felt “much more comfortable the whole way through” during the 3" screw tests when compared to others, and this model crushed it in our lag screw test, driving the beefy fastener to its full 5" depth.
-We feel satisfied knowing that this tool will lend an element of confidence and consistency to your work day.
-It performed nearly as well in our drilling metric; when we attached our 5-inch hole saw bit, the M18 was able to drill all the way through a solid core door in just 15 seconds.
+We feel satisfied knowing this tool will lend confidence and consistency to your work day.
+It performed nearly as well in our drilling metric; when we attached our 5-inch hole saw bit, the M18 could drill through a solid core door in just 15 seconds.
 The battery is also efficient as it bores more holes and drives in more screws than other models using the same-capacity battery and has one of the shortest charge times to boot, taking just 25 minutes to fully refuel.

 Read more: Milwaukee M18 FUEL 1/2" Drill Driver review